meteorhacks/flow-components/README.md

 });
 ~~~

 > Note: Context of the callback for `this.autorun` is also the component.
-That's why calling `this.set` is possible inside the autorun
+That's why calling `this.set` is possible inside the autorun.

 ## State Functions

-State functions are powerful tools which helps you build components while minimizing re-renders.
+State functions is a powerful tool which helps you build components while minimizing re-renders.
 Before we start, let's see why need it.
-Look at this nested components:
+Look at this usage of nested components:

 ~~~js
 var component = FlowComponents.create("parent", function() {